What is domestic abuse?

 Domestic abuse does not have to be physical, it can take many forms but all include a pattern of behaviour that exerts power and control over the other person.
 Domestic abuse also tends not to just happen once, over time it tends to take place more often and get more serious.

-Where domestic abuse takes place within a family, it is often not just the adults that are involved - the whole family who suffer.
+Where domestic abuse takes place within a family, it is often not just the adults that are effected - the whole family suffers.
 Domestic abuse can happen to anyone regardless of age, ethnicity, sexual orientation, social background or religion and it can start at any stage of the relationship.

 Types of domestic abuse

 Domestic abuse can take many forms and may include just one or several of the behaviours below: